United States Department of Homeland Security: Creation

 According to political scientist Peter Andreas, the creation of DHS constituted the most significant government reorganization since the Cold War and the most substantial reorganization of federal agencies since the National Security Act of 1947 (which had placed the different military departments under a secretary of defense and created the National Security Council and Central Intelligence Agency).
 Creation of DHS constitutes the most diverse merger ever of federal functions and responsibilities, incorporating 22 government agencies into a single organization.

-The founding of the DHS marked a change in American thought towards threats.
+The founding of the DHS also marked a change in American thought towards threats, reflective of the culture of anxiety and fear that had come about in the wake of the September 11 attacks.

-Introducing the term "homeland" centers attention on a population that needs to be protected not only against emergencies such as natural disasters but also against diffuse threats from individuals who are non-native to the United States.
+Introducing the term "homeland" centers attention on a population percived to be vulnerable, and which needs to be protected not only against emergencies such as natural disasters but also against hypothetical diffuse threats from individuals who are non-native to the United States.
+During the signing of the Homeland Security Act, President Bush spoke of "ruthless killers who move and plot in shadows."

 Prior to the signing of the bill, controversy about its adoption was focused on whether the Federal Bureau of Investigation and the Central Intelligence Agency should be incorporated in part or in whole (neither was included).
 The bill was also controversial for the presence of unrelated "riders", as well as for eliminating certain union-friendly civil service and labor protections for department employees.
 Without these protections, employees could be expeditiously reassigned or dismissed on grounds of security, incompetence or insubordination, and DHS would not be required to notify their union representatives.
 The plan stripped 180,000 government employees of their union rights.
 In 2002, Bush officials argued that the September 11 attacks made the proposed elimination of employee protections imperative.

 In an August 5, 2002, speech, President Bush said: "We are fighting ... to secure freedom in the homeland."
 Prior to the creation of DHS, U.S. Presidents had referred to the U.S. as "the nation" or "the republic" and to its internal policies as "domestic".
 Also unprecedented was the use, from 2002, of the phrase "the homeland" by White House spokespeople.